anubhavpgit/anubhavpgit/README.md

 Feel free to DM if interested in working together.
 Some of my recent projects have been:

 - [Game of Life](https://anubhavp.dev/blog/gameoflife.html)- Implementing John Conway's Game of Life and explaining building CPU units using it
-- [A RISCV machine code decoder](https://anubhavp.dev/barney) to simulate the working of a pipelined processor executing machine code instructions with hazard handling and memeory safety
+- [A RISCV machine code decoder](https://anubhavp.dev/barney)-  a pipelined processor executing machine code instructions with hazard handling and memory safety
 - Improvements in [Zuzu])(https://github.com/fuzzymfx/zuzu) (The custom static site generator for my site)
 - [Dough](https://github.com/fuzzymfx/dough): a rich, modular, and customisable content generator written in Rust.
 - A full-fledged telegram and discord bot to mimic the entire functionality set of [datingAi](datingai.pro) with optimzed API calls limiting exhaustion.

-- [Resoc](https://resoc.in) ( A basic React webpage to host notes for my undergrad college)- Looking for maintainers here.
-(Prefferably from SIT, BBS)
+Also Looking for maintainers for [Resoc](https://resoc.in) ( A basic React webpage to host notes for my undergrad college) (Prefferably from SIT, BBS).

 A [GitHub Sponsorship](https://github.com/sponsors/fuzzymfx/) page to keep my work sustainable.
 [Here's more about me](https://anubhavp.dev/about.html), and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/anubhabpatnaik/).